 Guide for Using Custom Databases

-This document is for technical interviewers who want to utilize custom databases and data for their interviews.
+This document is for technical interviewers who want to utilize custom databases and data for their interviews and Take-Home exercises.

 CoderPad lets you create custom database environments for MySQL and PostgreSQL.
-Click the ‘New Custom Database’ button, write a custom SQL script to upload your data and wait for your database to be verified.
+Click the ‘Create Database’ button, write a custom SQL script to upload your data and wait for your database to be verified.

 After your database is initialized, when you create a new question and select MySQL or PostgreSQL as the language, an additional dropdown menu will allow you to attach your custom database to the question.
-When you load those questions into an interview, the database you attached will also be available for querying.
+When you load those questions into an interview or Take-Home pad, the database you attached will also be available for querying.

 Click save, and you’ll see a notification that your database is initializing.
 This shouldn’t take longer than a minute or two.
 If you see an error message, it means your SQL is structured incorrectly.
 Please correct any errors and try again.
 Once the database is initialized, you’ll see the database schema (as below).